Boost the Immune System With Ayurveda

 - Get regular exercise.
 Just the right amount of movement helps the body become more resilient.

 - Get sufficient, good-quality sleep.
 The body restores itself and counters the effects of stress during sleep and relaxation.

 Herbs can also play an important role in giving a boost to your natural defense system.
-Banyan Botanicals Immune Support is a blend of both Ayurvedic herbs and Western herbs.
+Banyan Botanicals Immune Strong is a blend of both Ayurvedic herbs and Western herbs.
 This herbal remedy may be the extra boost you need to support the immune system through the fluctuations of the season.
 Banyan's I Sleep Soundly formula can be used to support sound, restful sleep.
 Triphala can be taken daily to gently cleanse and tone the large intestine, helping to keep the body free of ama.